jcabralc/project-prediction-bike-sharing/README.md

 The project aims to forecast the demand for bikes.

+Blog post explaning the codes can be find [here](https://jcabralc.wordpress.com/2019/09/28/prevendo-bike-sharing/)

 As a plus, the [MLFlow framework ](https://www.mlflow.org/) was used to track and manage the various versions of the model.

 Prints of the final results: